UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 ## How to use the modified TALYS version for TMC simulations.

-The modified TALYS version is meant to be used together with the Python program McPUFF, found in separate repository on the GitHub account UPTEC-F-23065.
+The modified TALYS version is meant to be used together with the Python program McPUFF, found at [McPUFF](https://github.com/UPTEC-F-23065/McPUFF.git).
 McPUFF calls TALYS during its execution and the only prerequisite is that TALYS is compiled and on path.